signalogic/SigSRF_SDK/mediaTest_readme.md

     --md5sum

 which will show output file MD5 sum in the console display summary stats.
+The examples in section [Reproducibility](#user-content-reproducibility) above demonstrate this option.

 [1] All performance specs on this page are given for an x86 Xeon E5-2660 CPU running at 2.2 GHz